-One of the most epic parts of our wedding barn is that all of the original wood that could be salvaged from the site at Manilla was used in putting it back together.
+One of the most epic and unique parts of our wedding barn is that all of the original wood that could be salvaged from the site at Manilla was used in putting it back together.
 Not only does that save money, but it also adds so much character.
 The decking that Indiana Barns put on top of the rafters is all of the old siding.
 When you’re inside of the barn, you can see the history on the ceiling.
 That history is now safe now, repurposed under a galvalume metal roof.
 The old hay rack was also installed in the barn.
 One end was missing, so it doesn’t go end to end like it used to, but it’s installed and again, makes it feel like the old barn inside.

 Shortly after the roof was installed, the poplar board (of the board and batten) siding and the LVL, a very strong engineered wood, were installed on the exterior of the barn.
 The LVL was installed two feet below the bottom of the roof in preparation for a future addition to the barn.
 The LVL is where the future additions will structurally tie into the existing barn.
 At this point, Indiana Barns also started to frame out of the big sliding doors in as many of the bents as we could put them in where the doors wouldn’t hit each other.
 The 6 sliding doors (three on each long end) weren’t original to the barn in Manilla, but we elected to add them to be able to open up, or close up the space for events.
 We noticed the nicest breeze that flows through the barn after the siding was on and the spaces for the doors were framed out.